 You may have a choice of taking a Lifetime Learning Tax Credit (up to \$2,000) or an American Opportunity Tax Credit (up to \$2,500 per student) for qualified education expenses, but you can't take both in the same year.
+The deduction for qualified tuition expenses expired at the end of 2020, but is replaced with increased income phaseout thresholds on the Lifetime Learning Tax Credit.
 The credit is deducted from your taxes owed, not from your income.